instadw/instadwell-blog/_posts/2025-10-25-pgs-in-hyderabad-affordable-student-spaces-near-campuses.md

 When you’re a student, especially in a city like Hyderabad, choosing accommodation isn’t just about a roof over your head.
 It impacts your academic performance, your social life, your budget and your safety.
 Here’s why finding affordable PGs near campuses is important:

 * **Commute reduction**: If your PG is close to your institute, you save time, energy and travel cost.
 Late night commute is reduced.
-* **Budget friendliness**: Student life means limited funds — so “affordable” is crucial.
+* **Budget friendliness**: Student life means limited funds, so “affordable” is crucial.
 A good PG near campus helps you allocate more of your budget to studies, food and experiences.
-* **Peer community**: Being near campus means you’ll likely live among fellow students — promotes study groups, social life, comfort.
+* **Peer community**: Being near campus means you’ll likely live among fellow students, promotes study groups, social life, comfort.
 * **Access to campus facilities**: If you are near your college/university, you can attend extra-classes, labs, library hours, and clubs without much hassle.
 * **Safety and convenience**: PGs near campuses tend to be in areas developed for student accommodation — better amenities, good transport, safer neighbourhoods.